The SEND code of practice

 They meet with staff to discuss and monitor pupil’s progress and plan further interventions where progress is slower than expected.

-Manchester Road has two SENCOs – Miss Vicky Leah ( Vice Principal) and Emma Brennan ( EY Leader)
+Manchester Road has two SENCOs – Miss Vicky Leah ( Vice Principal) and Katie Evans.

 SENCOs have regular contact with external agencies that provide more specialist advice and resources.